DerBeton/socim-fs24/README.md

 ## Introduction

 The project involved developing a simple binary search tree in JavaScript, starting from an old Java implementation of the tree.
 Since my experience with object-oriented programming in JavaScript was limited, the initial translation introduced several bugs.
 This scenario provided a perfect opportunity to test Copilot's debugging capabilities.
-The code is available in the corresponding branches.
+The code is available inside this repository.

 The goals for this project included:
 - Debugging